 The Glenmore Reservoir loop is approximately 15 km.
 It has a network of trails and pathways for running, urban hikes, walks or wheels.

-In an era of rapid urban development, saving old houses is about more than just preserving physical structures.
+The value of the Nimmons’ Residence extends beyond its prominent location at 1827 14 St. In an era of rapid urban development, saving old houses is about more than just preserving physical structures.
 It is about safeguarding our collective heritage, celebrating architectural diversity, and fostering sustainable practices.
-There is intrinsic value in saving these historical structures that go beyond sentimentality.
-Environmental Considerations Preserving old houses is an environmentally responsible choice….

 Biking Mohkinstsis | The Elbow River– Where Calgary Comes Together